deshiJo/CSCG2020/Reverse Engineering/Into to Reversing 1.md

 > lp`7a<qLw\x1ekHopt(f-f*,o}V\x0f\x15J

-We can checkt this by opening ghidra or another reverse engeneering tool and look at the decompiler output for the main method.
+We can checkt this by opening ghidra or another reverse engeneering tool and look at the decompiled code for the main method.
 The main method contains again a transformation.
-This time the program take each char and calculating
+This time the program take each char and calculating:
 > (inputChar ^ (CharIndex - 10)) - 2

-We can calculate the password by coping the string from the **ltrace** string comparison **lp`7a\<qLw\x1ekHopt(f-f*,o}V\x0f\x15J** and revert the transformation with the following python script:
+We can calculate the password by coping the string from the **ltrace** string comparison

+> lp`7a<qLw\x1ekHopt(f-f*,o}V\x0f\x15J

+and revert the transformation with the following python script:

 ```
 import os